energyquantified/eq-python-client/docs/reference/packages.rst

 Date and time utilities.

  * :py:class:`Resolution <energyquantified.time.Resolution>`: A combination of
-   a frequency and a time zone.
+   a frequency and a timezone.
 It has utility methods for stepping forward and backward in a given interval.

  * :py:class:`Frequency <energyquantified.time.Frequency>`: Enumerator of
    supported frequencies on Energy Quantified.
 Mostly used for aggregations and in combination with resolutions.

- * Commonly used time zones in the European power markets:
+ * Commonly used timezones in the European power markets:

     * :py:class:`UTC <energyquantified.time.UTC>` – Universal Time
     * :py:class:`CET <energyquantified.time.CET>` – Central European Time